 Most web analytics software assumes a user’s language based on the language settings for their browser and whatever operating system they are using.
 There are a number of flaws in this approach – a user might be using someone else’s device that’s not geared to their preferred language, or if their language is a very obscure one they may have to use a technology setup in a different language because theirs isn’t supported.

-But there are also advantages with this approach.
+But there are also advantages to this approach.
 For instance, if I take my own device on holiday to a country where I don’t speak the language Google won’t assume my language based on my location.

-You’ll probably see a pattern emerge that shows web visitors that don’t normally favour your website’s language have a higher bounce rate on your site.
+You’ll probably see a pattern emerge that shows web visitors that don’t normally favor your website’s language have a higher bounce rate on your site.
 When they don’t immediately bounce, they may stay longer on your website compared to the average user but they visit fewer pages.

 That’s a sign that they are giving up immediately, or if they persevere they are struggling to use the site.
-You’ll need to use your judgement to decide what to do about the pattern you see.
+You’ll need to use your judgment to decide what to do about the pattern you see.
 One option is to provide the content in their native language.
 You might decide to do this if you see a strong enough pattern of users from that language group struggling to use your website.

 Remember though that offering another language for your business is a big commitment – you’ll also need to think about offering things such as customer support in that language too, as well as multilingual SEO.
 You’ll need to study your analytics carefully to decide what’s the best language approach for your business.